CodyALohse/pdp-scraper/readme.md

 [Azure functions in VS Code][1]

-The following Environment Variables are expected in the Azure Function app settings or in the local.settings.json ([Azure functions in VS Code][1]):
+The following Environment Variables are expected in the Azure Function app settings or in the local.settings.json ([Azure functions in VS Code][1]), these values should be kept private and should not be committed to your repo:

 ```
 "SLACK_WEB_HOOK_URL": "your_slack_web_hook_url",